Nestlé India currently exports Maggi noodles to Nestlé in Canada, UK, Singapore and Kenya and to third parties in the US, Australia and New Zealand.

 Read more about tests conducted by other countries confirming Maggi noodles are safe to eat:

-The Canadian Food Inspection Agency (CFIA) food safety investigation into Maggi noodles did not find any health risk associated with the consumption of Maggi brand noodle products sold in Canada.
-Read the CFIA statement below:
+The Canadian Food Inspection Agency (CFIA) food safety investigation into Maggi noodles did not find any health risks associated with the consumption of Maggi brand noodle products sold in Canada.

 Updated information for consumers on Maggi brand noodle products from India